ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.md

 Examples has been integrated with the shrdlite-offline.ts file use by typing "node shrdlite-offline.js ASTAR #city-to-start-from"

+To implement this lab we chose to have a single file for the A* algorithm which holds all interesting functions that are needed.

+As heuristics we are using the direct path from the cities to the city of Bucharest.
+See image below.

 |City indexes |City names  |
 | ----- | ------ |
 |0.  |  Arad|